dend/adg/README.md

 ## Setup

+Before starting, make sure that you have at least [Python 3.8](https://www.python.org/downloads/) installed.

 At this time, `adg` does not yet have a package on [PyPI](https://pypi.org/), therefore installation is manual.
 To prepare everything, make sure to follow the steps:

 1. Clone the repository or download the ZIP.